Nice3point/RevitToolkit/Readme.md

 #### SelectionConfiguration

+Contains an implementation for `ISelectionFilter`.
-Creates a configuration for creating ISelectionFilter instances.
+Creates a configuration for creating Selection Filters.

 By default, all elements are allowed for selection: